vfarcic/devops26/manuscript/16-serverless-apps.md

     --batch-mode
 ```

 From this moment on, all new projects will be serverless, unless we say otherwise.
+If you choose to change your mind, please re-run the same command, with the `default` kind instead of `knative`.

-So, let's create a new project and check it out.
+Let's create a new project and check it out.

 ## Creating A New Serverless Application Project